heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-5)/01-course-material/README.md

 ### Milestone 1/5

-- You have decided with your team what you want to do for this practical work.
+- [x] You have decided with your team what you want to do for this practical work.
-- You have created a GitHub Discussion to announce your group and your idea.
+- [x] You have created a GitHub Discussion to announce your group and your idea.
-- You have created a GitHub repository for your practical work.
+- [x] You have created a GitHub repository for your practical work.
-- You have added your team members to your repository as collaborators.
+- [x] You have added your team members to your repository as collaborators.
-- You have added the teaching staff as collaborators to your repository (if it is private).
+- [x] You have added the teaching staff as collaborators to your repository (if it is private).
-- You have initialized your IntelliJ IDEA project/Maven project with the necessary files.
+- [x] You have initialized your IntelliJ IDEA project/Maven project with the necessary files.

 ### Milestone 2/5

-- You have started to implement the CLI with at least two subcommands.
+- [x] You have started to implement the CLI with at least two subcommands.

 ### Milestone 3/5

-- You have started to implement implemented the CLI to process files with Java IOs.
+- [x] You have started to implement the CLI to process files with Java IOs.

 ### Milestone 4/5

-- You have almost finished implementing the CLI to process files with Java IOs.
+- [x] You have almost finished implementing the CLI to process files with Java IOs.
-- You have added the necessary documentation to your README.
+- [x] You have added the necessary documentation to your README.

-### Milestone 5/5 - Presentations
+### Milestone 5/5 (presentations)

-- You have committed your final code to your repository.
+- [x] You have committed your final code to your repository.
-- You have updated the GitHub Discussion with the link to your repository and the commit hash you want to submit.
+- [x] You have updated the GitHub Discussion with the link to your repository and the commit hash you want to submit.
-- You have prepared your presentation and your demo.
+- [x] You have prepared your presentation and your demo.
-- You have tested your application and your demo.
+- [x] You have tested your application and your demo.

 ## Finished?
 Was it easy?
 Was it hard?